mehdy/keepalived-exporter/README.md

-web.telemetry-path | A path under which to expose metrics, defaults to `/metrics`. ka.json            | Send SIGJSON and decode JSON file instead of parsing text files, defaults to `false`. ka.pid-path        | A path for Keepalived PID, defaults to `/var/run/keepalived.pid`. cs                 | Health Cehck script path to be execute for each VIP.
+web.telemetry-path | A path under which to expose metrics, defaults to `/metrics`. ka.json            | Send SIGJSON and decode JSON file instead of parsing text files, defaults to `false`. ka.pid-path        | A path for Keepalived PID, defaults to `/var/run/keepalived.pid`. cs                 | Health Check script path to be execute for each VIP.

 **Note:** For `ka.json` option requirement is to have Keepalived compiled with `--enable-json` configure option.